SHORT STORY 5

 "Is she the director?"

-"No...
-She's an old friend of the family."
-Natalie raised her knees up to her chest, as I leaned back with my right arm still around her shoulders.
-"She's the reason I contacted you."
+"No. She's an old friend of the family."
+Natalie raised her knees up to her chest, as I leaned back, while my right arm was still around her shoulders.
+"She's actually the real reason we contacted you."

 "It's kind of silly."
 Natalie shook her head.
-"I pride myself on being this rational Harvard woman.
-But Chloe, she came to me convinced that I was being watched.
-Said she'd read something that had also come to her...
-In a vision."
+"I pride myself on being this rational, Harvard woman, but Chloe came to me convinced that I was being watched.
+Said she'd seen something that had come to her in a vision."

-"Something about this house where some kind of unnatural event took place."
+"Something about a house where some kind of unnatural event took place."

-"Chloe was certain that it was all true.
-That there was now something attached to you.
+"Chloe's certain that her vision was all true.
+She's the one who searched for you.
+Found what you wrote.
+She says there's something attached to you.
 That it's still with you.
 You brought it back from Loch Ness."

-"Nothing...
+"Nothing.
 Chloe needs medication.
-She seeing things that aren't really there."
+She sees things that aren't really there."

 "Is she schizophrenic?"

 "I don't know, but she's never been like this before."
 Natalie then laughed sickly.
-"When you left us just before, Chloe burst into tears, saying the whole room was crawling with these figures.
-I don't know what's wrong with her, it's really beginning to scare me."
+"When you left the hotel before, Chloe burst into tears, saying the whole room was full of these black things.
+I don't know what's wrong with her."

 "You'd have to ask her."

-"You know, everything I wrote about Loch Ness, it was all true.
-Didn't you see all the photos?
-And yet, my experience is not the same as your experience.
-No matter what evidence or explanation I have, sometimes there just isn't any common ground.
-Maybe the fault is in my communication skills."
+"You do know, everything I wrote about at Loch Ness, it did all happen.
+And yet, my experience is not the same as her experience.
+No matter what evidence or explanation I have, sometimes there isn't any common ground."

-"What happened at Loch Ness?"
-Natalie asked, turning her whole body to face me.
+"What happened there?"
+Natalie asked, turning her whole body toward me.